Skip to main content

 Reported Activity

 Primary paranormal activity includes electrical disturbances, such as lights in Room 1 turning on by themselves after being switched off.
 Door locks, particularly in Room 2, inexplicably unlock and open.
 Small objects like keys or cleaning supplies disappear and reappear.
-A shadowy monk figure has been sighted.
+Famous CCTV footage captured a glass sliding across a table on its own in 2011.
+Staff have been hit by thrown objects including toilet rolls.
+A shadowy monk figure has been sighted near the back stairwell.
+A young girl apparition has been seen standing at the foot of beds.
 Cold spots are felt on the 2nd-floor landing.
 The reception area occasionally experiences phone calls from vacant rooms or the sound of someone walking in the empty lobby.
+Touch lamps activate spontaneously in the manager's flat.

 Most Active Areas